-A co-ordinated set of participatory and continuously improving processes of analysis, debate, capacity-strengthening, planning and investment, which seeks to integrate the short and long term economic, social and environmental objectives of society - through mutually supportive approaches wherever possible - and manages trade offs where this is not possible.
+A co-ordinated set of participatory and continuously improving processes of analysis, debate, capacity-strengthening, planning and investment, which integrates the economic, social and environmental objectives of society, seeking trade offs where this is not possible.1

 49. Sustainable development strategies requires systematic approaches (illustrated in figure 2) and iterative processes of learning and doing.
 They do not have discrete beginnings or ends.
 They will rarely imply initiating completely new or stand-alone strategic planning projects.